dovecot/documentation/source/configuration_manual/sieve/configuration.rst

    <http://tools.ietf.org/html/rfc5232/>`_.
 Particularly, the
    **mark** and **unmark** commands were removed from the new specification.
-For backwards compatibility, support for the old imapflags extension can be enabled using the :ref:`plugin-sieve-setting-sieve_extensions` setting.
+For backwards compatibility, support for the old imapflags extension can be enabled using the :pigeonhole:ref:`sieve_extensions` setting.
 This is disabled by default.

 -  The **notify** extension is now called **enotify**.
 The CMUSieve implementation is based on an `old notify draft